Lamb's six RBIs help Diamondbacks rout Reds

 Gregor Blanco tripled and homered and Ketel Marte also homered for the D-backs, who lost a three-game series to the Reds in Arizona right before the All-Star break.

+"It's nice to end it with a win, especially with the offense we had today," said Lamb, an All-Star reserve third baseman.

+"I'm so proud of the guys, fighting through very difficult circumstances in the last few games," first-year Arizona manager Torey Lovullo said.
+"Nobody did better than Patrick Corbin."

-Eugenio Suarez logged his third career multi-homer game and second this season for the Reds (40-55), who went 3-0-1 in their last four series before the All-Star break, dropped to 1-6 on their 10-game homestand.
-They have allowed opponents to reach double figures in runs in four of those games.
+Eugenio Suarez logged his third career multi-homer game and second this season for the Reds (40-55), who went 3-0-1 in their last four series before the All-Star break, but dropped to 1-6 on their 10-game homestand.
+They have allowed opponents to reach double figures in runs in four of those games, just another in what to manager Bryan Price is a litany of examples of what ails his sinking team.

+"The problem is clear," the former Cincinnati pitching coach said.
+"When we give six or fewer runs, our winning percentage is over .600 (39-25, .609).
+Unfortunately, we've given up double figures in runs in four of these games.
+That's the constant thing.
+We need to pitch better.
+It's a worn-out record.
+I'm tired of talking about it."

 The D-backs needed just 11 Luis Castillo pitches to jump out to a 3-0 lead.
 With two runners on, Lamb smacked an 0-1 pitch by Cincinnati's rookie right-hander off the bottom of the center-field batter's eye for his 21st homer of the season and first since July 6 off the Dodgers at Los Angeles.